Prayers

 hear our prayer

-For the Ecumenical Prayer Cycle: We lift up in prayer the churches and people of all faiths in Liberia and Sierra Leone.
+For the Ecumenical Prayer Cycle: We lift up in prayer the churches and people of all faiths in Angola and Mozambique.

 God, in your mercy